Find and diagnose performance issues with Azure Application Insights

 The Performance panel shows the count and average duration of each operation for the application.
 You can use this information to identify those operations that most impact users.
 In this example, the GET Customers/Details and GET Home/Index are likely candidates to investigate because of their relatively high duration and number of calls.
 Other operations may have a higher duration but were rarely called, so the effect of their improvement would be minimal.

-The graph currently shows the average duration of all operations over time.
+The graph currently shows the average duration of the selected operations over time.
+You can switch to the 95th percentile to find the performance issues.
 Add the operations that you're interested in by pinning them to the graph.
 This shows that there are some peaks worth investigating.
 Isolate this further by reducing the time window of the graph.

-The information that you've gathered so far only confirms that there is slow performance, but it does little to get to the root cause.
-The Profiler helps with this by showing the actual code that ran for the operation and the time required for each step.
+The Profiler helps get further with code level diagnostics by showing the actual code that ran for the operation and the time required for each step.
 Some operations may not have a trace since the profiler runs periodically.
 Over time, more operations should have traces.
 To start the profiler for the operation, click Profiler traces.